goingnowhere/composting-toilet-scaffolding/README.md

     - structures.py contains the class to generate different structures taht are combined to create a composting toilet for eaxmple the modular Side Panel

-## Appendix 1: Scafolding Join Components
+## Appendix: Scafolding Joint Components

 The design uses various types of scafolding fittings to join pipes, panels and sections.
 These are listed below: